kite-sdk/kite/src/site/markdown/overview.md

 ##Schemas

 A schema defines the field names and datatypes for a dataset.
 Kite relies on an Apache Avro schema definition for each dataset.
-For example, this is the schema definition for a table listing movies from the [put in all the disclaimers and stuff] dataset.
+For example, this is the schema definition for a table listing movies from the `movies.csv` dataset.*

 ```json
 {